Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Introduction

-Thus, switching gives us `almost the best of three worlds': minimax rate optimality up to a $\log \log n$ factor (in contrast to BFMS), consistency (in contrast to AIC-type methods) and nonasymptotic insensitivity to optional stopping (in contrast to standard Neyman-Pearson testing) in combination with a small Type-II error.
+Thus, for singleton ${\cal M}_0$, switching gives us `almost the best of three worlds': minimax rate optimality up to a $\log \log n$ factor (in contrast to BFMS), consistency (in contrast to AIC-type methods) and nonasymptotic insensitivity to optional stopping (in contrast to standard Neyman-Pearson testing) in combination with a small Type-II error.
+For composite ${\cal M}_0$, we show in Section~\ref{sec:robustsign} that nonasymptotic robustness to optional stopping still holds, albeit only in a much weaker sense --- thus pointing towards an obvious goal for future work, discussed in Section~\ref{sec:discussion}: can we modify the switch distribution so as to get full optional stopping robustness also for composite ${\cal M}_0$?

 \paragraph{Organization} This paper is organized as follows.
+The switch criterion is introduced in Section~\ref{sec:switchgen}.
 In Section~\ref{sec:rateopt}, we provide some preliminaries: we list the loss/risk functions for which our result holds, describe the sets in which the truth is assumed to lie, and discuss the tension between consistency and rate-optimality.
-The switch criterion, and suitable post-model-selection estimators, are introduced in Section~\ref{sec:main}, after which our main result on the worst-case risk of the switch criterion is stated.
+Suitable post-model-selection estimators to be used in combination with the switch criterion are introduced in Section~\ref{sec:main}, after which our main result on the worst-case risk of the switch criterion is stated.
 We also go into the relationship between the switch criterion and the Hannan-Quinn criterion in that section.
 In Section~\ref{sec:robustsign} we define robust null hypothesis tests, give some examples, and show that testing by switching has the desired nonasymptotic robustness to optional stopping; in constrast, AIC does not satisfy such a property at all and the Hannan-Quinn criterion only satisfies an asymptotic analogue.
+We also provide some simulations that illustrate our results.
 Section~\ref{sec:discussion} provides some additional discussion and ideas for future work.
-All proofs are given in the appendix.
+All proofs are given in the Appendix.

 \paragraph{Notations and Conventions} We use $x^n = x_1, \ldots, x_n$ to denote $n$ observations, each taking values in a sample space $\mathcal{X}$.
 For a set of parameters $M$, $\mu \in M$, and $x \in \mathcal{X}$, $p_{\mu}(x)$ invariably denotes the density or mass function of $x$ under the distribution $\mathbb{P}_{\mu}$ of random variable $X$, taking values in $\mathcal{X}$.
 This is extended to $n$ outcomes by independence, so that $p_{\mu}(x^n) := \prod_{i=1}^n p_{\mu}(x_i)$ and ${\mathbb P}_{\mu}(X^n \in A_n)$, abbreviated to ${\mathbb P}_{\mu}(A_n)$, denotes the probability that $X^n \in A_n$ for $X^n = X_1, \ldots, X_n$ i.i.d. $\sim {\mathbb P}_{\mu}$.
 Similarly, ${\mathbb E}_{\mu}$ denotes expectation under ${\mathbb P_{\mu}}$.
 As is customary, we write $a_n \asymp b_n$ to denote $0 < \lim_{n \to \infty} \inf a_n/b_n \leq \lim_{n \to \infty} \sup a_n/b_n < \infty$.
 For notational simplicity we assume throughtout this paper that whenever we refer to a sample size $n$, then $n \geq 3$ to ensure that $\log \log n$ is defined and positive.